Radio Advertising and Internet Statistics

 • Local radio was THE ONLY connection for those devastated by the Oklahoma tornadoes, family members of those affected by the 9-11 terrorist attacks, Hurricane Katrina, etc. when all phone lines, cell phone towers and internet (cable lines) were non-operational and people did not have power to pick up TV.
 All they had was LOCAL RADIO.

-Bryan Barrett: Bryan@WGNSradio.com - Operations Management / Radio Host
+Bryan Barrett: Bryan@WGNSradio.com - Operations Manager/ Radio Host

 Melissa McCullough: Melissa@WGNSradio.com - Traffic and Billing Director